Shell formation and two-dimensional nanofriction in three-dimensional ion Coulomb crystals: Results

 For each system the driving torque is adjusted such that the shell sliding efficiency is $\overline{\Omega}=0.9$, and $\overline{\Omega}_i$ is evaluated in the stationary rotating state.
 Ions located close to the $z$ poles are omitted due to inconsistent values of $\overline{\Omega}_i$.

 Figure~\ref{fig:ang_vel_vs_z} shows $\overline{\Omega}_i$ versus the ions' axial positions $z_i$ for the $\alpha=1.52$ and $\alpha=3.07$ systems.
 The $\alpha=1.0$ and $\alpha=4.10$ cases are not shown since those systems yield near-flat profiles with $\overline{\Omega}_i \approx 1$ across $z$.
 Although the corrugation generally varies along $z$, a flat profile indicates that tangential Coulomb coupling within the outer shell redistributes corrugation–induced drag and homogenizes the particle speeds.
 By contrast, $\alpha=1.52,\,N=44$ and $\alpha=3.07,\,N=83$ show a reduction of $\overline{\Omega}_i$ toward the crystal center, whereas their partner systems ($N=50$ and $N=82$) remain homogeneous in $\overline{\Omega}_i$.
 Our results show that a change of $N$ at the same $\alpha$ can lead to spatially different coupling strengths to the corrugation potential of the inner shell.
 When this localized friction dominates over intra-shell coupling, ring-like domains of different angular velocities develop within the outer shell creating an inhomogeneous velocity profile along $z$.
+To verify that these inhomogeneous angular-velocity profiles do not reflect a loss of shell integrity, we additionally analyzed the radial fluctuations of the rotating outer shell in the rotational steady state.
+We observe that the average radial fluctuations of the ions in the outer shell are more than an order of magnitude smaller than the mean inter-shell spacing.
+Therefore, shell-crossing events or radial exchange between shells in the investigated regime are not observed and rearrangements remain confined to motion along the shell surface.

 More broadly, self-organized systems driven across a static corrugation potential can realize coexisting fast and slow moving regions giving rise to 1D nanofriction that, together with the 2D inter-shell contribution, constitutes a multidimensional friction process.
 A schematic representation of this concept is shown in Fig.~\ref{fig:multi_dim_friction}.
 A closer analysis of those inter- and intra-shell friction processes is beyond the scope of the present work and remains an interesting subject for future investigation.